sommern/larasynth/docs/futuredevs/futuredevs.md

 This documentation is intended for any potential future developers of Larasynth.

-TODO: maybe move the /ref dir and /gui dir and any automake stuff to a /futuredevs dir in /docs?
-If doing that then remove the CMakeLists.txts for those.

 ## Windows Port

 When porting to Windows, some libraries were Unix specific, and therefore had to be switched over to the cross platform versions.
 As of right now, all of these have been ported over (to the best of my knowledge), but needing to use cross platform libraries (or having alternatives for non Unix systems) will be something that will be continuous throughout development from now on.